mklabs/tiny-lr/readme.md

-As for the livereload client, you need to install the browser extension: http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions- (**note**: you need to listen on port 35729 to be able to use with your brower extension)
+As for the livereload client, you need to install the browser extension: http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions- (**note**: you need to listen on port 35729 to be able to use it with your browser extension)

-or add the livereload script tag manually: http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually- (and here you can choose whatever port you want)
+or add the livereload script tag manually: http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually- (and here you can choose whichever port you want)

 ## Integration

-The best way to integrate the runner in your workflow is to add it as a `reload` step within your build tool.
+The best way to integrate the runner into your workflow is to add it as a `reload` step within your build tool.

 ```js